 "Powerful Tools for Caregivers," a free caregiver education course, will start Aug.
 24 and run through Sept.
 28. The Genesee County Office for the Aging and the WNY Alzheimer's Caregiver Partnership (WNYACP) are sponsoring the six-week course.

 The course is open to the community.
-Classes will be held Thursdays from 12:30 to 3:15 p.m. at the Genesee County for the Aging office, 2 Bank St., Batavia.
+Classes will be held Thursdays from 12:30 to 3:15 p.m. at the Office for the Aging, 2 Bank St., Batavia.

 In the six weekly classes, family caregivers of those with dementia will develop a wealth of self-care tools to reduce personal stress, change negative self-talk, learn positive communication strategies effective in challenging situations, and to manage emotions and make tough caregiver decisions.

 This free community program fulfills WNYACP's mission to reduce caregiver burden and burnout, and to improve the lives of caregivers and the lives of their loved ones.

 "There is a growing need for caregiver support in our communities," said Ruth Spink, director of the Genesee County Office for the Aging and partner in the WNYACP grant.
 "Our vision is to create supportive, dementia-friendly communities that reduce burden and prevent burnout through a strong partnership of professional service providers and community volunteers."

 Individuals interested in taking the course must register by Friday, Aug.
 11. For more information or to register, please contact the Genesee County Office for the Aging at (585) 343-1611.